louisbrown1/Project-4/README.md

 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, it will identify the resembling dog breed.

 ## Getting started
-Open the `dog_app.ipynb` on a GPU enabled Python notebook environment, or Google colab (a link is directly on top in the notebook file).
+Open the `dog_app.ipynb` on a GPU enabled Python notebook environment.
 The notebook consists of further technical details.
 Run the notebook to classify your own dog images.

 A flask webapp has been created that detects dogs or humans.